ShotaIuchi/LogTag/README.md

 ### Options

-- `-c`, `--category`: Specify one or more tag categories to filter log messages by.
-If not provided, all categories will be used.
-- `-o`, `--out`: Specify the output file.
-If not specified, the result will be printed to the standard output.
+- `-o`, `--out`: Outputs the result to the specified file.
-- `-s`, `--sort`: Sort the log messages by their content.
+- `-s`, `--sort`: Sorts the log messages.
-- `-u`, `--uniq`: Only tagged messages will be displayed.
+- `-u`, `--uniq`: !!!DEPRECATED!!!
+Displays only tagged messages.
+- `-f`, `--filter`: Displays only tagged messages.
-- `--hidden`: Log messages will be hidden.
-By default, log messages are displayed.
+- `--hidden`: Does not output log messages to the console.
-- `--config`: Specify a custom configuration directory containing `config.yaml` and tag files.
+- `--config`: Specifies a custom configuration directory.
+- `--config-first-directory-tag`: Loads custom tag file settings only from the first found directory.
+- `--category`: Specifies one or more tag categories to filter log messages.
+If not specified, all categories are used.
+- `--stop-first-tag`: Stops tagging a line as soon as the first tag is matched.
+- `--stop-first-category`: Stops tagging a line as soon as the first category is matched.

 ## Configuration Files Overview